OlivierBlanvillain/resume/content.md

 # Projects

-\y{2015}EPFL (LAMP), master project: (ongoing) *Scala.js networking made easy*.
+\y{2015}EPFL (LAMP), master project: *Scala.js networking made easy*.
 In this project I am designing a networking library that offers a simple, unified and type-safe solution to browser-server communication.

 \y{2014}EPFL (LARA), semester project: *SlickChair conference management system*\ [1], developed from scractch using Play Framework and Slick.
 Experienced many aspects of software development; from the establishment of specifications, the choice of technologies, the implementation, to the deployment in production.
 The first SlickChair instance was used for the FMCAD 2014 student forum and is planned to be used for future Scala conferences.